holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

 ```
 [0] User Value.
 A value that is set by the user.
 [1] System Value.
 A value that is set by the system.
-Allows primary comparators to be compared to other primary comparators.
+Allows values set by the system to be compared to other values set by the system.
 ```

 ---